daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 It's not difficult to see the parallels between founding a technology startup and a digital transformation.
 In both cases, the goal is to generate untapped value through the application of technology.
 And, today, integrating AI tools is more frequently a piece of digital transformation.
 According to Silvio Palumbo, a data science consultant at BCG Gamma, most companies in the 2020's are poised to find a "competitive advantage" through the “smart integration” of AI tools (insert Silvio Palumbo citation).

-Indeed, the significant advances in AI and machine learning (AI/ML) tooling have enabled the rise of these "smart integrators".
-And, while enabled by tooling, the bottom-line commercial success of AI integration hinges on a product's ability to generate untapped value for the business.
+Indeed, the significant advances in AI and machine learning (AI/ML) tooling have enabled the rise of the "smart integrator".
+And, while enabled by tooling, the bottom-line commercial success of an AI integration hinges on the product's ability to generate untapped value for the business.
 Just because you're able to integrate an AI tool with state-of-the-art features doesn't mean it's the most valuable tool to develop in the commercial context.
-AI models create far more untapped value when plugged into the "unicorn" use-case, just as the "unicorn" startup in a VC fund is more valuable than all others combined.
+AI models create far more untapped value when plugged into that "unicorn" use-case, just as the "unicorn" startup in a VC fund is more valuable than all others combined.

-The salient question thus becomes: What are the most valuable opportunities for AI integration given the commercial context?
+The salient question thus becomes: What is the most valuable opportunity for AI integration given the commercial context?

 In this blog post, I argue that applying Thiel's technology startup fundamentals to AI projects enables your team to answer that critical question.
-Ultimately, developing AI tools with these seven startup fundamentals in mind results in stronger and more conistent value creation opportunities, which is the lifeline to commercial success (and, usually, buy-in from executives).
+Ultimately, developing AI tools with these seven startup fundamentals in mind results in stronger and more conistent opportunities for value creation, the lifeline to commercial success for a digital transformation (and, usually, buy-in from executives).

 <br><br>
 ## A primer on AI products